Renusree-P/Impact-of-Brand-and-Price-on-Consumer-Behaviour-after-Covid-19/README.md

 #### Results and Discussion
 - The priority of majority of consumers has shifted to price over brand
 - Quality still remaind a crucial factor.
-- Duscounts are influencing consumers purchasing decisions.
+- Discounts are influencing consumers purchasing decisions.

 #### Conclusions
 - Price sensitivity has increased.